ssg/path/README.md

 PATH management in operating systems is inconsistent and unnecessarily cumbersome.
 PATH variable gets cluttered over time too with many orphaned entries unnecessarily creating miniscule but non-zero overhead.
 This tool is mostly a UX experiment on how to make PATH management from command-line better.
-Although, currently only Windows is supported, the ultimate goal is to make this tool's the standard syntax for interacting with paths on any OS.
+Although only Windows is supported currently, the ultimate goal is to make this tool the standard syntax for interacting with paths on any OS.

 I also wanted to develop a tool with .NET 6 + System.CommandLine + Spectre.Console